csmertx/csmertx.github.io/content/_index.md

 Csmertx's [🗂️](pad "Notes").

-> ⚠️ Blogs PG to R (language, substance use, etc.) ⚠️
+> ⚠️ Blogs Rating: PG to R ⚠️

+> ⚠️ Language, substance use, etc. ⚠️

 > How 2 block this website: 🔗[1](https://www.digitaltrends.com/computing/how-to-block-a-website/ "Digital Trends | How to Block a Website"), 🔗[2](https://www.lifewire.com/how-to-block-a-website-4177078 "Lifewire | How to Block a Website"), 🔗[3](https://www.wired.com/story/how-to-block-websites-chrome-firefox-ios-android/ "Wired | How to Block Bad Websites—or Just Get Things Done")